Our reusable launch vehicle is taking payloads - and soon you - to space.

 Descending at the speed of sound, the booster deploys eight large drag brakes, reducing the vehicle’s speed by half.

-In addition to powering the New Shepard system to space with 110,000 lbs. of thrust, the BE-3PM liquid rocket engine is also designed to restart as the vehicle returns, slowing the booster to just 5 mph for landing.
+In addition to powering the New Shepard system to space with 489 kN (110,000 lbf) of thrust, the BE-3PM liquid rocket engine is also designed to restart as the vehicle returns, slowing the booster to just 8 km/h (5 mph) for landing.

-Fins near the base of the booster pivot to stabilize the vehicle during ascent and steer it back to the landing pad on descent.
+Fins near the base of the booster stabilize the vehicle during ascent and then pivot to steer it back to the landing pad on descent.
 Hydraulic actuators provide enough force to drive these fins through airspeeds up to Mach 4.

 Retractable landing legs deploy for a controlled landing on the pad.

-New Shepard’s capsule interior is an ample 530 cubic feet — offering over 10 times the room Alan Shepard had on his Mercury flight.
-Enough room for you to do somersaults and float freely during your zero-g experience at the top of your flight.
-Every astronaut will take in the unparalleled views from the largest windows in space.
-Every seat is a window seat.
+New Shepard’s capsule interior is an ample 530 cubic feet (15 cubic meters) — offering over 10 times the room Alan Shepard had on his Mercury flight.